mohamed-khalaf9/shell_from_scratch/README.md

     - First-time practical exposure to Linux internals and shell environments.

 - **Operating Systems Knowledge**
-    - Strengthened my understanding of key OS concepts such as input/output redirection, process management, and file descriptors.
+    - Strengthened my understanding of key OS concepts such as output redirection, process management, and file descriptors.

 - **Problem-Solving and Debugging**
     - Tackled numerous bugs and edge cases, especially while implementing quoting, backslashes, and redirection.